michael-milette/moodle-theme_training/README.md

 Configurable settings for this theme include:
 * Dark on light and light on dark custom menu bar;
 * Large and small size logos;
+* To use a banner instead of a logo;
 * Customizable favicon;
+* Display of course list in grid view;
+* Hide site pages and links to them in the navigation block on the front page.
+They will re-appear when in edit mode.
+This enables you to create public site pages without having to enable guest user access;
 * Customizable CSS.

+You can configure these setting by going to Site Administration > Appearance > Themes > Training.

 [(Back to top)](#table-of-contents)